Blog

-Body Dysmorphia in Gay Men
+Body Dysmorphia and Eating Disorders in Gay Men

 A notable and pervasive issue with a more physical focus has started to plague the gay male community.
-Body Dysmorphic Disorder (BDD) is a psychological diagnosis that refers to one's preoccupation with a perceived defect or flaw with his or her physical appearance.
+Body dysmorphic disorder (BDD) is a psychological diagnosis that refers to one’s preoccupation with a perceived defect or flaw with his or her physical appearance.
 This can lead to repetitive behaviors like mirror-checking, excessive exercise and reassurance seeking.

-It’s no secret that gay men tend to be obsessed with their bodies.
+It’s no secret that many gay men tend to be obsessed with their bodies.
 What other reason could explain the obsession with working out and the endless shirtless selfies on Instagram?
+Gay men even categorize each other based on physical appearance by using words like twink, otter or bear.
+And despite this diverse classification based on physical characteristics, there is an ideal that most gay men try to achieve.

 There are many theories that attempt to explain gay men’s complicated relationship with their bodies, but perhaps the most viable is that of Alan Downs.
 In his book, The Velvet Rage, he discusses the role that shame-based trauma plays in how gay men construct their sense of self.